 Students select graduate business elective courses in consultation with the Director of the Graduate Program in Statistical Science.

-Culminating Event: Satisfactory completion of coursework is all that is required to earn the degree.
+Culminating Event: Satisfactory completion of coursework is all that is required to earn the MS degree.

 Program Web Address:

 1810 N. 13th Street